-A research study, conducted by HunterSeven, a non-profit organization lead by veteran military nurses, revealed that approximately 95% of OIF veterans are potentially suffering from long-term health issues from exposures.
+A research study, conducted by HunterSeven, a non-profit organization led by veteran military nurses, revealed that approximately 95% of OIF veterans are potentially suffering from long-term health issues from exposure.

 The years between symptoms and exposure decrease the correlation between the two, leading to delayed diagnosis and unnecessary suffering.
 This lack of awareness is sickening veterans at a rapid pace.
 Rare cancers and physiological conditions are taking the lives of veterans post-deployment.
 Stories of young service members being diagnosed with diseases that are commonly found in people over 60 are being reported to HunterSeven regularly.

 The increase in advanced disease with grim outcomes is often attributed to the late-stage diagnosis.
 Symptoms were ignored or devalued because historical references were not considered during the evaluation, and leading questions were not asked upon initial complaint.

 This is why the HunterSeven Foundation is pushing for processes and software to be implemented at healthcare facilities that prompt the intake practitioner to ask questions specific to a veteran’s experience, exposure, and symptoms.
 The intention is to help discover information that can quickly and effectively reach a more specific diagnosis.

 However, it will be a while before that process can be adopted widely.
 In the meantime, the onus is on the individual to understand the impact exposures have on their health and carefully evaluate their existing symptoms.